Exact columnar dimer ground state and quantum phase transitions in a frustrated coupled spin ladder model: Abstract

 \section{Abstract}

-Spin ladders are key models that act as intermediaries between one-dimensional and two-dimensional spin systems.
-In this study, we examine a coupled spin-$1/2$ ladder, where frustrated ladders with leg, rung, and diagonal interactions are linked through a horizontal coupling.
-By introducing a spatially anisotropic third-nearest-neighbor interaction along the horizontal direction, the model was found to possess an exact dimer ground state, characterized by a product of singlets forming a columnar dimer phase.
-The model is analyzed using bond-operator mean-field theory (BOMFT) and the density matrix renormalization group (DMRG).
-BOMFT reveals three distinct phases: a double-stripe ordered phase, a Néel ordered phase, and a quantum disordered dimerized phase.
-The critical points for the transitions are \( J_1 = -0.81 \) (double-stripe to dimerized) and \( J_1 = 2.81 \) (dimerized to Néel phase).
-DMRG results corroborate the exact ground state and refine the critical points to \( J_1 = -0.79 \) and \( J_1 = 2.29 \) for the respective transitions.
-Additionally, another transition is identified as the Néel order vanishes for \( J_1 > 4.5 \).
-The static spin structure factor further corroborates the nature of the ordered phases.
+We study a spin-half frustrated coupled ladder system, in which ladders with leg, rung, and diagonal interactions are linked via nearest-neighbor coupling.
+By introducing a leg-symmetric inter-ladder interaction that connects the left-to-left and right-to-right legs of adjacent ladders, the model is found to possess an exact dimer ground state, characterized by a product of two-spin singlets forming a columnar dimer phase.
+We analyze this model using bond-operator mean-field theory (BOMFT) and the density matrix renormalization group (DMRG) to probe the phase transitions that occur as one traverses the coupling space.
+The BOMFT reveals three distinct phases: a double-stripe ordered phase, a Néel ordered phase, and a quantum disordered dimerized phase.
+The critical points for the transitions are at \( J_1 = -0.81 \) (double-stripe to dimerized) and at \( J_1 = 2.81 \) (dimerized to Néel phase).
+Further, the DMRG results corroborate the exact ground state and refine the critical points to \( J_1 = -0.79 \) and \( J_1 = 2.29 \) for the respective transitions.
+Additionally, another transition is identified as the Néel order vanishes for \( J_1 \ge 4.5 \).
+The model can alternatively be represented as a network of orthogonal zigzag and fully frustrated spin ladders, offering a structural framework conducive to quantum materials engineering.